IBMAppModernization/app-modernization-cicd-lab-iks/README.md

 3. Create or access a container registry namespace.

-First see if you have access to one
+First, see if you have access to one already.

 ```sh
 ibmcloud cr namespace-list
 ```

 If you get a value above, copy and paste for later.
-If you have no namespaces created, run the colloing command to create one.
+If you have no namespaces created, run the following command to create one.

 ```sh
 ibmcloud cr namespace-add [namespace name]
 ```

 4. Access and save the name of your Kubernetes Cluster on IBM Cloud.

 ```sh
 ibmcloud ks clusters
 ```

-If you don't know the name already, run the following command
 ### Step 1: Add Jenkinsfile to the Guestbook App

 Copy this [JenkinsFile](Jenkinsfile.ext) to the root of your guestbook project.
 We have provided a curl script for your convience.